mever-team/FairBench/docs/reports.md

 extension to the well-known prule measure originally coined for binary sensitive attributes (see below).

+!!! info
     The task type and applicable measures are determined by the report's arguments.

 See the comprehensive list of all
 [measures and reductions](material/api.md),
 but you can find out what the abbreviations refer